 Recent methods for visual question answering rely on large-scale annotated datasets.
 Manual annotation of questions and answers for videos, however, is tedious, expensive and prevents scalability.
 In this work, we propose to avoid manual annotation and generate a large-scale training dataset for video question answering making use of automatic cross-modal supervision.
 We leverage a question generation transformer trained on text data and use it to generate question-answer pairs from transcribed video narrations.
 Given narrated videos, we then automatically generate the HowToVQA69M dataset with 69M video-question-answer triplets.
 To handle the open vocabulary of diverse answers in this dataset, we propose a training procedure based on a contrastive loss between a video-question multi-modal transformer and an answer transformer.
 We introduce the zero-shot VideoQA task and show excellent results, in particular for rare answers.
 Furthermore, we demonstrate our method to significantly outperform the state of the art on MSRVTT-QA, MSVD-QA, ActivityNet-QA and How2QA.
 Finally, for a detailed evaluation we introduce iVQA, a new VideoQA dataset with reduced language biases and high-quality redundant manual annotations.

-@inproceedings{yang2020nasefh, title={NAS evaluation is frustratingly hard}, author={Antoine Yang and Pedro M. Esperança and Fabio M. Carlucci}, booktitle={International Conference on Learning Representations}, year={2020}, url={https://openreview.net/forum?id=HygrdpVKvr}}
+@inproceedings{yang2020nasefh, title={NAS evaluation is frustratingly hard}, author={Antoine Yang and Pedro M. Esperança and Fabio M. Carlucci}, booktitle={ICLR}, year={2020}}

-I am a reviewer for CVPR 2022, ECCV 2022, CVPR 2023, IJCV 2023, ICCV 2023, TPAMI 2023, and NeurIPS 2023.
+I am a reviewer for CVPR 2022, ECCV 2022, CVPR 2023, IJCV 2023, ICCV 2023, TPAMI 2023, NeurIPS 2023, ICML 2024 and ICLR 2025.